Manas2103/backend-prep/notes.md

 -whereas dependencies are the one which are used during the production too

 -added prettier so that there is no conflict between the team member's different code while combining

+-the code for the gitignore file can be generated throgh gitignore generators